Hikmadh/sf-paymentmethod/README.md

 ![1](https://github.com/Hikmadh/sf-paymentmethod/assets/154895071/2eb90b78-c5dd-4530-8a2b-8036c1006a04)

-### If we want to display only the URL, then change the code format for that and the User Debug are seen like this.
+### If we want to display only the URL, then change the code format for that and the User Debug are look like this.

 ![2](https://github.com/Hikmadh/sf-paymentmethod/assets/154895071/9b32b06e-afb5-4abe-9106-2c5313628a47)

-### Now Create a Button namely Send Payment Request using Visualforce Page.
+### Now Create a Button like Send Payment Request using Visualforce Page.

 ![Screenshot 2024-05-10 185955](https://github.com/Hikmadh/sf-paymentmethod/assets/154895071/f345ada1-ebc4-4acb-a35b-2df1d4cbd68d)